-Jill Chen, photographer, graphic designer, and urban farmer, resides in Toronto, Canada with her chickens and mini pet pig named Henry.
+Jill Chen (Toronto, Canada), photographer, graphic designer, and urban farmer, resides in Canada with her chickens and mini pet pig named Henry.
 After running a design studio for twenty years, Jill gave it all up for a simpler way of living.
 When she’s not making food or photographing food, she’s growing food with the goal of being self-sustaining with year-round organic produce, despite the harsh Canadian winter.
 Charcuterie, wine-making, mushroom cultivation, aquaponics and shrimp farming are just a few of the projects on her plate right now.
 You can follow Jill’s blog, Freestyle Farm, for beautiful photos that will inspire you to cook or grow something.

-Denise Woodward is a foodie who’s first thought each morning is about what she’ll be cooking that day.
+Denise Woodward (West Oakland, California) is a foodie who’s first thought each morning is about what she’ll be cooking that day.
 Laudalino is not a foodie; he’s an eater and aspiring home chef.
 They met when he was a starving climber and bachelor who longed for his mother’s good Portuguese cooking.
 She cooked, he ate and six years later, he still prefers her food to any restaurant fare.
 Follow their culinary capers in their 20-square-foot kitchen at their blog, Chez Us.